FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 Functions that create actions are called [action creators](https://redux.js.org/advanced/async-actions#synchronous-action-creators).

-The <i>App</i> component does not have to know anything about the inner representation of the actions anymore, it just gets the right action by calling the creator-function:
+The <i>App</i> component does not have to know anything about the inner representation of the actions anymore, it just gets the right action by calling the creator function:

 ```js
 const App = () => {